migupl/vanilla-js-web-component-leaflet-geojson/README.md

 Any of the markers added to the map can be deleted by double clicking on it and confirming the deletion.

-Web Component *leaflet-geojson-map* triggers the 'x-leaflet-map:marker-removed' event when any marker is removed from map by exposing its GeoJSON as follows
+Web Component *leaflet-geojson-map* triggers the 'x-leaflet-geojson-map:marker-removed' event when any marker is removed from map by exposing its GeoJSON as follows

 ```
-x-leaflet-map:marker-removed {
+x-leaflet-geojson-map:marker-removed {
     target: leaflet-geojson-map,
     isTrusted: false,
     detail: {